World IP Day 2021: Biotech investors must open their mind to different IP strategies

 Executed as a deed – this requirement is governed by statute and differs depending on the parties involved.
 For example, section 1(3) of the Law of Property (Miscellaneous Provisions) Act 1989 applies for individuals; section 44(2) of Companies Act 2006 for companies and LLPs; the Overseas Companies (Execution of Documents and Registration of Charges) Regulations 2009 for foreign companies; and section 74 of Law of Property Act 1925 for local authorities.

 The most significant hurdle for simple electronic signature platforms is meeting requirements for deeds to be witnessed, for example when an individual executes a deed or a corporate director executes in the presence of a witness.
-According to the Land Registry, "electronic signatures are not witnessed.
-Indeed it is not possible for an electronic signature to be physically witnessed in the way that a pen and ink signature can".
-We disagree but accept that the law is not certain.
+The creation of an electronic signature - connecting two pieces of data - is not something that can be witnessed, but the signatory's actions in making that connection can.
+Whilst the law is not certain, we think an electronic signature can be witnessed.

 There is no statutory or case law authority confirming that simple electronic signatures can be used to execute deeds.
 So we cannot be certain that simple electronic signature platforms can validly create deeds.